 Orange Hall History

 Welcome to Orange Hall Mansion, the crown jewel of St. Marys, a very special destination in the heart of our town.
-Rising majestically beneath towering magnolias this breathtaking Antebellum home boasts 9,500 square feet of space, 12 fireplaces, 11 previous owners, and shining dream of a transformation we share with you, today.
+Rising majestically beneath towering magnolias, this breathtaking Antebellum home boasts 9,500 square feet of space, 12 fireplaces, 11 previous owners, and the shining dream of a transformation we share with you today.

 For more than 180 years, this mansion has captivated poets and painters, while gracefully eluding the ambitions of political candidates and civic planners.
 Whether as a luxurious residence or shelter for war torn soldiers, even while serving as a humble apartment building, or as a City Library for school children, Orange Hall has always embraced her community.

 Graciously, she has entertained farmers, teachers, children and diplomats alike.
 Her spiraling staircase has known the touch of many hands.....some jeweled, some callused.
 Hundreds of voices echo in these walls, telling their stories in English, Spanish and French, while lifting up songs in Creole and musical Gullah-Geechee.
 This vibrant tapestry of lives is an intricate cultural design, recreating itself, developing and expanding a new horizon of education in a shared cultural renaissance.

 Created from the wealth and privilege of a Dominican sugar plantation, sustained by the passionate vision of a Presbyterian minister, interpreted through the hands of a Massachusetts master builder....Orange Hall was built to shelter and protect those within her walls in a very special way.
 Through good times and bad, she has kept her promise.
 Today we celebrate together a new beginning of this historic legacy.
 Welcome Home to Orange Hall, where the future informs the past!